Click here to apply to our fall programs in Chicago, Dallas, or New York City

 The in-person Burke to Buckley Fellowship Program follows a syllabus that fosters a rigorous examination of conservative principles and how they apply to the issues of the day.
-Incorporating readings from Burke to Buckley, the syllabus focuses on the foundations of conservative thought.
-For each session of the eight seminars, participants are expected to complete a reading assignment which typically takes between one and two hours to complete.
-During each meeting, participants will discuss the readings with a leading conservative thinker.
+Incorporating readings from Edmund Burke to William F. Buckley, Jr. the syllabus focuses on the foundations of conservative thought.
+For each session, participants are expected to complete a reading assignment which typically takes between one and two hours to complete.
+During each meeting, participants will consider the readings with an expert Discussion Leader.

-The Burke to Buckley Fellowship Program currently operates in Chicago, Dallas, Miami, New York City, Philadelphia, and Silicon Valley.
+The Burke to Buckley Fellowship Program currently operates in Chicago, Dallas, Miami, New York City, and Philadelphia.

 The classes are composed of approximately 20 mid-career professionals, representing a wide variety of professions and industries outside public policy.
 Applicants should have between 10 and 25 years of professional work experience.
 This program is not intended for recent graduates or people working in the fields of public policy or politics.
 Applicants for the program generally live in or within the vicinity of the city to which they are applying as travel expenses are not provided by NRI.

-A fee of $750 will be charged upon acceptance into the program to cover a portion of the cost of the program, meals, and discussion leaders (speakers).
-Limited scholarships are available.
+A fee of $950 will be charged upon acceptance into the program to cover a portion of the cost of the program, meals, and discussion leaders (speakers).

 FALL PROGRAMS

 The fall programs generally run from mid-September to mid-November of each year.
-Apply today!
-Classes are finalized by August 1.
+Applications are available starting May 1 and classes are finalized by August 1.

 SPRING PROGRAMS